 It is disgraceful for those who are handsome in appearance or descendants of illustrious ancestors to fail to obtain lovers, the presumption being that their character is responsible for such a fate.
 But “those who were placed beside” (parastathentes) – for that is what they call those boys who have been abducted – receive honours.
 For in both the dances and the races they have the positions of highest honour, and are allowed to dress in better clothes than the rest, that is, in the habit given them by their lovers.
 Not then only, but even after they have grown to manhood, they wear a distinctive dress, which is intended to make known the fact that each wearer has become “famous” (kleinos), for they call the loved one “famous”” and the lover “darling” (philetor).
 So much for their customs in regard to love affairs.

 [Civic leadership customs]

-(22) The Kretans choose ten civic leaders (archontes).
+(22) The Cretans choose ten civic leaders (archontes).
 Concerning the matters of greatest importance they use as counsellors the so-called “elders” (gerontes).
 Those who have been thought worthy to hold the office of the “keeper of order” (kosomoi) and are otherwise assessed men of approved worth are appointed members of this council (synedrion).

-I have assumed that the civic organization (politeia) of the Kretans is worthy of description both on account of its peculiar character and on account of its fame.
+I have assumed that the civic organization (politeia) of the Cretans is worthy of description both on account of its peculiar character and on account of its fame.
 Not many, however, of these customs endure.
 But the administration of affairs is carried on mostly by means of the decrees of the Romans, as is also the case in the other provinces.